cloud-66-internal/help.cloud66.com/_includes/how-to-guides/clouds/cloud-azure.md

 You can use Cloud 66 to provision and deploy your code to servers in any Azure region.
-We support both the classic model (Azure Legacy Cloud) and the resource model (Azure Cloud).

 ## Generating credentials for Azure Cloud